openstack-archive/stx-gplv3/README.rst

 stx-gplv3
 =========

-StarlingX GPL v3 Licensed Packages
+Formerly: StarlingX GPL v3 Licensed Packages

+The former contents of this repository have been re-absorbed into the main StarlingX repos.